Search results for

 Affiliate links on Android Authority may earn us a commission.
 Learn more.

-From UI changes to performance improvements, to privacy and security features, here's what you should know about Android 15.
+From UI changes to performance improvements, to privacy and security features, here's what you need to know about Android 15.

 By

-In this article, we’re going to tell you everything we know (and think we know) about Android 15 so far!
-Fair warning, we’ve covered a lot of features in immense detail, so this article is very long.
-Consequently, this article has several indexes that should make it easier to navigate.
+Fair warning: We’ve covered many features in immense detail, so this article is very long.
+Consequently, it has several indexes that should make it easier to navigate.

 Android 15: Name and release date